bgrou/technical-test/README.md

 - **Interfaces Implementation**: It's crucial to implement interfaces, particularly in repositories, to ensure correct repository use;
 - **React Componentization**: The componentization of my ReactJS code would improve code reusability and readability;
 - **Git Branching**: I did used feature branches for each new functionality, which would have been crucial, specially in a collaborative team environment.
 - **Standalone API with Authentication**: I would create a standalone API, complete with authentication mechanisms.
-This would have facilitated data sharing with external partners and created foundation for a potential transition to a decoupled frontend architecture.
+This would have facilitated data sharing with external partners and created foundation for a potential transition to a decoupled architecture.
+- **Microservices instead of Monolith**: Without thinking twice, I would've employed Microservices architecture to achieve full eficciency and scalability potential.

 # 4. Installing